simGeek/Project-Air-Quality-Index-Calculator/README.md

 🔹Infrastructure: AWS

-4️⃣ LIBRARIES USED [See 'requirements.txt' for specific versions]
+4️⃣ LIBRARIES USED:

+🔹scikit-learn: A machine learning library for building, training, and evaluating models.

+🔹joblib: A library for saving/loading ML models efficiently and enabling parallel processing.

 5️⃣ WORKFLOW